appurist/dtp-server/docs/API.md

 ## Overview

 The DayTradersPro server provides a comprehensive trading engine with algorithm execution, Project X API integration, and real-time data streaming.
 The server handles all trading operations independently and communicates with the Vue.js Electron client via REST API and WebSocket connections.
+For WebSocket API documentation, see [WEBSOCKET_API.md](WEBSOCKET_API.md).

 ## Base URL